AmbachtIT/blazor-rx-mouse/README.md

 The mouse state object can be passed into the component hierarchy as cascading state.
 In testing scenario's, the `MouseState` can be updated from the test to simulate mouse interactions.

+## Changes
+[These changes](https://github.com/AmbachtIT/blazor-rx-mouse/compare/9b0a114...fee4872) were made to the Blazor template to implement the desired functionality.